23 East Center Street

 If you need a temporary sales tax number (for a temporary businesses) you can call the Department of Commerce Special Events Collection Division at 801-297-6303.
 Please do this before applying to the city for a license.

 A major home occupation is a business conducted in a home that has the potential for impact on a neighborhood.
 This license requires approval from the Planning Commission.
-The applicant must fill out a conditional use permit application to be placed on the agenda for Planning Commission consideration.
+The applicant must fill out the page "Conditional Use Information" as part of the business license application to be placed on the agenda for Planning Commission consideration.
 The Zoning Administrator will then set up a time to discuss the Home Occupation Ordinance with the applicant.
 Following Planning Commission approval, applicant will be required to pay appropriate fees ($15.00 set up fee plus $65.00 license fee).
 Home occupation business licenses are renewed annually on or before December 31st of every year.
 License fees are not pro-rated.
 (KCC 17-26)

 Commercial businesses are businesses conducted in the commercially zoned areas of the city.
 To obtain a license, have the Zoning Administrator help you determine if your business is within a commercial zone, fill out an application and a security form for the Police Department, and pay the appropriate fees ($15.00 set up fee plus $80.00 license fee).
 A fire inspection will then be required and arranged through the city.
 Commercial business licenses are renewed annually on or before December 31st of every year.
 License fees are no pro-rated.